bibleexchange/romans__textbook/textbook/en/romans-en.md

 #### God forbid: for then how shall God judge the world?

 The answer is: Certainly not.
 For if this principle is used then how could God pass judgment on the world?
 The world here is referring to the Gentiles.
 The Jews were still trying to excuse themselves from condemnation.
-It is proper for a righteous God to judge the unrighteous sinner&mdash;whether Jew or Gentile.
+It is proper for a righteous God to judge the unrighteous sinner—whether Jew or Gentile.

 The truth is, God can judge the world because he is righteous.

-### Let us do evil that good may come? &mdash; Vs. 8
+### Let us do evil that good may come? — Vs. 8
 Some abuse the truth of God&apos;s mercy and boast that their sinful lives and God&apos;s unconditional acceptance, is illustrative of God&apos;s great Mercy.
 Paul was NOT preaching this false doctrine, but was being accused of doing so.

 This was an attack on Paul&apos;s preaching of justification by faith.
 The Jews were saying: you tell us God justifies the wicked, so why not continue to be evil so good can come out of it?
 Paul&apos;s description of those who did preach this was: whose damnation is just.
 Since the accusation was not true Paul did not go into a detailed answer; he only affirms that God&apos;s judgment on them is just.

-## The Unbending Authority of the Law (vs. 9-19)
+## The Unbending Authority of the Law (vs. 9—19)

 > *Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1-2), absolute in its nature (vs. 3-8), unbending in its authority (vs. 9-19), has a distinct purpose (vs. 20-30), and is not made void, but rather is established	by our faith. (v.
+The Law is: an advantage to those who know it (vs. 1—2), absolute in its nature (vs. 3—8), unbending in its authority (vs. 9—19), has a distinct purpose (vs. 20—30), and is not made void, but rather is established	by our faith. (v.
 31).*

 <!-- -->

 The whole world is under the sentence of condemnation.

-## The charge is levied against the sinner. &mdash; v.
+## The charge is levied against the sinner. — v.
 9

 Who is a sinner?
 We have proven both Jew and Gentile to be under sin as ALL are guilty of breaking the law.

 ## Witnesses are brought before the accused.

-### The witness of creation &mdash; 1:20
+### The witness of creation — 1:20
-### The witness of conscience &mdash; 2:15
+### The witness of conscience — 2:15
-### The witness of commandment &mdash; 3:19
+### The witness of commandment — 3:19

-## The indictment is read from the Scriptures. &mdash; vs. 10-18
+## The indictment is read from the Scriptures. — vs. 10—18

 ### According to the rules of the court the indictment had to be written.